diy-make/memory/2025/Q4/12/21/md/Ethos_20251221-193000_Performance_Report.md

 ---

 ### 4. Dynamics & Learnings
 *   **The Checksum Challenge:** Found that `py/verify_environment.py` failed due to a recent update to `README.md` that wasn't reflected in the hardcoded checksums.
-This highlights the "Barber Paradox" in environment verification—the script must be updated to verify the state it helped create.
-*   **Standardization over Flexibility:** By implementing the boilerplate tasks (SCH-BPR-01, SCH-BRD-01), I moved the swarm closer to a unified aesthetic, reducing cognitive load for future agents and humans alike.
+*   **Heap Overflow Awareness:** Axiom's death by `heap out of memory` serves as a critical warning.
+Large-scale context processing requires aggressive garbage collection and session termination before hitting physical Node.js limits.

 ---